A Primer on Zeta Functions and Decomposition Spaces: Decomposition Spaces and Incidence Coalgebras

 \section{Decomposition Spaces and Incidence Coalgebras}

 {\mathbb{A}}

-In this section, we survey the theory of decomposition spaces, originating from the work of G\'{a}lvez-Carrillo, Kock and Tonks in \cite{gkt1}, \cite{gkt2} and \cite{gkt3}.
+In this section, we survey the theory of decomposition spaces, originating from the work of G\'{a}lvez-Carrillo, Kock and Tonks in \cite{gkt1,gkt2,gkt3}.
 This theory is developed in order to discuss incidence algebras in their most general form.
-In particular, the incidence algebra of a decomposition space has a canonical element called the {\it zeta functor} which generalizes all previous notions of zeta functions.
-In Section~\ref{sec:posets}, we will show how number theoretic and algebro-geometric zeta functions can be recovered from incidence algebras.
+In particular, the incidence algebra of a decomposition space has a canonical element called the {\it zeta functor} which generalizes most existing examples of zeta functions.
+To motivate the formalism of decomposition spaces, we first show how number theoretic and algebro-geometric zeta functions can be recovered from incidence algebras.